neolutin/azFuncCI/README.md

-# Azure Function Continuous Integration
+# Serverless Compute Continuous Integration
-Deploy Azure Function with HTTP Trigger
+Deploy a serverless computation with HTTP Trigger

 ## .Net Core API endpoint that get a SQL Server database
 It is mocked using